OpenMDAO/POEMs/POEM_040.md

 exec_func = om.reg_exec_comp_func('<func_name>', some_callable_object, shape_by_conn=True, <kwarg_1>=<meta_data>, <kwarg_2>=<meta_data>)
 ```

+For case#4, we allow the user to add the specific sizing method to the metadata for the appropriate arguments.
+This would look identical to case 1, but with the appropriate sizing arguments added to the metadata

 ### Determining input and output names

 I/O names are determined directly from the string expression passed to the ExecComp.
-This is

-#### Variable metadata

-Theres no way to associate units or shapes with normal Python inputs and outputs.
-Docstrings can come in a variety of formats so relying on them to provide this information would likely be prohibitively restrictive.
-After all, why make the user rewrite their docstring if the entire point of the component is to avoid having to rewrite their code.
-Instead, we can use the same system that ExecComp uses where metadata is given via dictionaries passed as keyword arguments.
+This works identical to how ExecComps work now.

 ### Differentiation

+**This represents a change to the current ExecComp API**, but it can be made backwards compatible.

 Differentiation should be supported via the standard OpenMDAO `declare_partials` API, which can be called on the instance
 after instantiation.
 Users can specify `<instance>.declare_partials('*', '*', method='cs')` or `<instance>.declare_partials('*', '*', method='fd')`.
 Alternatively, they can specify different settings for different variables if they wish.
 Using the standard OpenMDAO api gives the most flexibility.

-As a convenience, we can include an extra init argument for the class called `partials_method` which will default to `None`.
+As a convenience, we can include an extra init argument for the class called `partials_method` which will default to `CS` (to preserve backwards compatibility).
 If `None` then users are expected to declare their own partials using the standard API.
 However, if `cs` or `fd` then
 the class will call `<instance>.declare_partials('*', '*', method=<partials_method>)` for them.

 It should be an error if both `partials_method` and manual usage of the `declare_partials` api are used on the same instance.

-### Why ExecComp is insufficient for this purpose

-Currently, there is no way for users to add their own functions into the executable scope of ExecComps.
-As an alternative to this approach we could allow users to register their own functions into the scope of ExecComps somehow.
-This would let users integrate their own functions into ExecComp.

-However, ExecComp was originally intended to be used for small and very cheap calculations and hence made a few simplifying assumptions about how derivatives would be computed.
-It uses **only** complex step (i.e. has no user configurable options for FD or fine grained control over step size and type).
-It also does not allow for any user declared coloring, instead offering a simplified coloring argument of **has_diag_partials** which indicates that all inputs and outputs are the same size (i.e. all sub-jacs are square) and have only diagonal entries.
-The simplified diagonal coloring is a very common occurence in exec-comps, which often do simple vectorized numpy calculations and allowing the user to directly specify the coloring this way saves OpenMDAO the difficulty/cost of coloring the component.

-It would be possible to modify the API to ExecComp to overcome these limitations, and hence provide this same functionality through ExecComp.
-This would yield a slightly different API than the one proposed here, but the functionality should be equivalent.
-An ExecComp based API for this feature is proposed in POEM_040.

-## Proposed API

-`class FuncComp(om.ExplicitComponent)`

-### Initialization

-* The first argument should be a callable function.
-* If this function has non-numeric input, it can be wrapped with a lambda to convert it to a function with only numeric inputs.
-* Metadata for inputs and outputs will be provided with those variables as named arguments, the same way as it's done in ExecComp.
-* both the `declare_partials` and `declare_coloring` methods will be user callable after instantiation

 ## Examples